 Located on a lonely island in the middle of San Francisco Bay, Alcatraz, also known as “The Rock,” has held captives since the Civil War.
-But, it was in 1934, the highpoint of a major war on crime, that Alcatraz was re-fortified into the world’s most secure prison.
+In 1934, the highpoint of a major war on crime was that Alcatraz was re-fortified into the world’s most secure prison.
 Its eventual inmates included dangerous public enemies like Al Capone, criminals who had a history of escapes, and the occasional odd character like the infamous “Birdman of Alcatraz.”

 In the 1930s, Alcatraz was already a forbidding place, surrounded by the cold, rough waters of the Pacific Ocean.
 Its redesign included tougher iron bars, a series of strategically positioned guard towers, and strict rules, including a dozen checks a day of the prisoners.
 Escape seemed near impossible.

 Despite the odds, from 1934 until the prison was closed in 1963, 36 men attempted 14 separate escapes.
 Nearly all were caught or didn’t survive.

 However, the fate of three inmates remains a mystery to this day.

 On June 12, 1962, the routine early morning bed check turned out to be anything but.
 Three convicts were not in their cells: John Anglin, his brother Clarence Anglin, and Frank Morris.
 In their beds were cleverly built dummy heads made of plaster, flesh-tone paint, and real human hair that apparently fooled the night guards.
 The prison went into lockdown, and an intensive search began.